pydicom/pydicom/doc/tutorials/_dataset_basics_content.rst

 * **Private elements** such as (0043,1010) *[Window value]*.
-  :dcm:`Private elements<part05/sect_7.8.html>` have a tag with an odd group number, aren't registered in the official DICOM Standard, and are instead created privately, as specified by the (gggg,0010) *Private Creator* element.
+  :dcm:`Private elements<part05/sect_7.8.html>` have a tag with an odd group number, aren't registered in the official DICOM Standard, and are instead created privately, as specified by the (gggg,0010-00FF) *Private Creator* element.

   * If the private creator is unknown then the element name will be *Private tag data* and the VR **UN**.
   * If the private creator is known then the element name will be surrounded by square brackets, e.g. *[Window value]* and the VR will be as shown.

-Elements have a few main attributes:

-DataElement.tag
-    The element's tag.
-DataElement.VR
-    The element's *Value Representation*.
-DataElement.keyword
-    The element's *keyword* (for standard elements).
-DataElement.value
-    The element's value.

 For all element categories, we can access a particular element in the dataset through its tag, which returns a :class:`~pydicom.dataelem.DataElement`